Fran89/K2Status-V2/README.md

 ####To Do:
 1. Work out ~~various~~ bugs (Most are squashed).
 2. ~~Test using multiple stations~~ (DONE).
-3. Improve Import/Export Communications.
+3. ~~Improve Import/Export Communications.~~
-4. Add the ability to graph data.
+4. ~~Add the ability to graph data.~~
 5. Add the ability to request information from the Rock Family of instruments.
+6. Add the ability to request information from the telephone modem instruments.

 =============
 ####Log File: